Mircea-s-classes/ai-hardware-project-proposal-eat-sleep-do-ai/README.md

 These scripts together reproduce our experiments on **quantization-aware deployment of LLMs** using **MLC-LLM + TVM**.

-## 📈 Example Result: Total GPU Memory vs Context Window
+## 📈 Example Result 1: Total GPU Memory vs Context Window

 This figure shows **total GPU memory usage vs context window size** for different quantized versions of `Llama-3-8B-Instruct` compiled with MLC-LLM: